 Traffic Guards

-traffic guardtraffic controllerflagman, or flagger is a person who directs traffic through a construction site or other temporary traffic control zone past an area using signs or flags.
+A traffic guard, traffic controller, flagman, or flagger is a person who directs traffic through a construction site or other temporary traffic control zone past an area using signs or flags.
 They are responsible for maintaining the safety and efficiency of traffic, as well as the safety of road workers, while allowing construction, accident recovery or other tasks to proceed.
 Traffic guard are commonly used to control traffic when two way roads are reduced to one lane, and traffic must alternate in direction.
 Their duties are to direct traffic to safer areas where construction, accidents, and severe traffic are taking place.
 In addition they have to moderate the traffic density to not cause traffic jams.
 They guide motorists to follow thetraffic laws; but may not be able to enforce the law.
 Most traffic guards are seen as construction workers; but in some nations, they dress or perform as security guards and police officers.

 Duties and careers